paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/about.md

 Prior to joining the University of Milan to work on a ERC project, I worked at the University of Geneva and at the University of Caen where I obtained my PhD in 2020.
 I have also been a visiting researcher at the University of Chicago.

-I am also a waterpolo player and and an e-sport fan.
+I am also a waterpolo player and an e-sport fan.

 <br>**Research interests**: Economic history; Living standards; Atlantic history; Medieval history; Industrialization; Living standards; Political economy; Deindustrialization; Archeology